 - Pedestrian accidents

 Causes of Autonomous Delivery Robot Accidents

 There are many reasons why autonomous delivery vehicles could cause an accident.
-For example, they may have a defective sensor, an ineffective sensor, a low battery, a design flaw, not be properly maintained, or just have fallen into disrepair.
+For example, they may have a defective sensor, an ineffective sensor, a low battery, a design flaw, not being properly maintained, or just have fallen into disrepair.
 They may be out of range or have a software glitch.
 They may misinterpret or be unable to reasonably react quickly to changing conditions.
-Computers crash, hang, and even get hacked.
+Computers crash, hang and even get hacked.

-Additionally, there are many environmental factors that could make an autonomous delivery robot less readily observable to pedestrians, cyclists and drivers.
+Additionally, there are many environmental factors that could make an autonomous delivery robot less readily observable to pedestrians, cyclists, and drivers.
 Weather, lighting, landscaping, and even other foot or vehicle traffic may conceal the presence or movements of an inconspicuous robot.